tencent cloud

 Support version management and association records for easy information tracking and problem localization.

-The experiment management module of WeData is based on the mainstream MLFlow toolkit in the industry.
-Its implementation ensures manageable processes and reproducible experiments.
-The general workflow and module functionality are as follows:
+The model experimentation module of WeData is implemented based on the mainstream MLFlow toolkit in the industry.
+Its manageable implementation process, reproducible experiment workflow, and module features are as follows:

 Operation Steps